 The models produced are sufficiently detailed to form the basis for the design of systems using a variety of different architectures.
 The advantages that using these techniques has for estimation, traceability, test development and project management is discussed.
 Each technique is taught to the level required for competence on a real project.
-Understanding is tested with exercises based on a real-world project example either using a suitable UML modelling tool or on paper.
+Understanding is tested with exercises based on a real-world project example either using Sparx Systems Enterprise Architect, another suitable UML modelling tool or on paper.

-Business Analysts, Requirements Gatherers, Project Managers, System Analysts, System Architects and Developers with at least 2 years experience.
+Business Analysts, System Analysts, Requirements Gatherers, Solution Architects, System Architects, Developers and Project Managers with at least 2 years experience.
 This course is not suitable for those seeking certification as a step towards a qualification.
 See the Certification Policy for a detailed discussion.

 The client is expected to provide an appropriate venue, refreshments, XGA/WXGA projector and screen, whiteboard or flipchart and at least one computer per two students loaded with a suitable UML modelling tool, unless exercises are to be performed on paper.
 For a full discussion of on-site course issues please see On-Site Course Logistics.

-IntroductionPeople - Course Structure - Object Orientation - Unified Modelling Language - Origins of Use Cases - Why Use Use Cases? - What is the Analysis Model? - A Process for Modelling
+IntroductionPeople - Course Structure - Object Orientation - The Unified Modelling Language - Use Cases and System Analysis - A Process for Modelling

 Specifying Functional Requirements with Use CasesSystem Use Cases and Actors - Primitive Use Cases - Use Case Diagrams - The Basic Flow - Writing Effective Use Case Descriptions - Writing Sub-flows and Alternate Flows - 'Include' and 'Extend' Relationships - Modelling Browser-Based Applications